Why Fact-Checking Fails

 And yet it makes almost no difference.
 In fact, it often makes the situation worse.
 That sounds crazy, but it's true.
 In a recent study reported by the Washington Post, seeing a Tweet by the president claiming that mail-in votes are more likely to be fraudulent made the average Democrat slightly less likely to agree with the claim and the average Republican slightly more likely to agree with it.
 In other words, the Tweet alone didn't make a sizeable difference in our personal commitment.
 When a Republican read the president's tweet, he was slightly more inclined to agree with it, and when a Democrat read the president's tweet, he was slightly less inclined to agree with it.

 Now, it's quite clear that mail-in votes are NOT more likely to be fraudulent than in-person votes.
-The evidence for this is clear and overwhelming.
+The evidence for this is overwhelming.
 So there's good reason to think that this is a false claim.
 So let's see what happens when Big Brother Twitter flags this deceptive claim.

 In the same study, when participants read the exact same tweet but with the 'Disputed' tag added by Twitter, something remarkable happened.
 Once flagged as deceptive, Democrat readers became far more likely to reject the claim at the same time as Republican readers became far more likely to accept it.
 In other words, fact-checking political speech in this case made it MORE likely that the audience as a whole endorses the misinformation.
 That's a clear repudiation of the standard solution.
 In this case, fact-checking the political speech of others INCREASES the odds that readers believe and share the misinformation.